Canada’s Average Income: What You Need To Know

 As one of our Mississauga clients—a single mom working in healthcare—told us: “I want to cover my son, but I also want to keep the lights on.”

 This is the point at which planning becomes really important.
-Utilising a cheap term life and critical illness plan, we showed that her annual income would be bolstered by insurance.
+Utilizing a cheap term life and critical illness insurance plan, we showed that her annual income would be bolstered by insurance.
 It cost her around $68/month.
 That’s $816 a year.

 Yes, it’s an added cost.
 But now, she has financial protection that could change her child’s future if something happens to her.